 Painting the Vanity

 I updated the hardware at the same time.
-Luckily I had this hardware stashed away in the basement just waiting for the right project, so I didn’t have to use any of my budget on it.
+Luckily I had found this hardware at a yard sale a few years ago and was holding onto it, just waiting for the right project, so I didn’t have to use any of my budget on it.

 Replacing the Medicine Cabinet and Light